-The National Consumer Tribunal (NCT) is a Schedule 3A public entity that reports to an Executive Authority i.e. the Minister of Trade and Industry through the Consumer and Corporate Regulation Division (CCRD) and Public Entity Oversight Unit (PEO) of the Department of Trade and Industry ("the dti").
+The National Consumer Tribunal (NCT) is a Schedule 3A public entity that reports to an Executive Authority i.e. the Minister of Trade and Industry through the Consumer and Corporate Regulation Division (CCRD) and Public Entity Oversight Unit (PEO) of the Department of Trade, Industry and Competition ("the dtic").
 The NCT's activities are funded by the provision of a budget, approved by the dti from funds provided by the fiscus, as well as filing fees.
 The NCT Executive Chairperson (the Chairperson) is accountable for the NCT governance and oversight, inclusive of oversight of operational management.